WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Frequently Asked Questions  ==

-= Do you require Multi-lingual/WPML support for Edwiser Bridge plugin? = Please drop a message <a target="_blank" href="https://forums.edwiser.org/topic/116/multi-lingual-wpml-support-version-for-edwiser-bridge-plugin" >here </a> if you want us to develop WPML supported version for Edwiser Bridge plugin.
+= Does Edwiser Bridge support Multi-lingual/WPML? =
+Unfortunately,  Edwiser Bridge is currently not compatible with Multi-lingual/WPML solutions.

- = Do WordPress and Moodle need to be installed and running on the same server? = No, not required.
-Both the systems can be installed on the same server or different servers.
+ = Do WordPress and Moodle need to be installed and running on the same server? = No, it's not required.
+Both systems can be installed on the same server or on different servers.

- = Which course details are imported on synchronizing courses from Moodle to WordPress? = When courses are imported from Moodle the course title, description and course category are imported to WordPress.
+ = Which course details are imported when synchronizing courses from Moodle to WordPress? = When courses are imported from Moodle, the course title, description, images and course category are imported to WordPress.

  = Can one WordPress website be used with multiple Moodle websites? = No, this is not possible using Edwiser Bridge.